Gophers planning to cut 41 women's athletes in addition to pending men's cuts

 In September, Coyle said cutting men's gymnastics, tennis and track and field will save an estimated $2.7 million per year once all scholarship athletes have graduated.
 When Coyle was asked in a news conference about that relatively small savings, he pointed to Title IX concerns.

-“Over the past few years, the female undergraduate population on our campus has increased 2 to 3 %,” Coyle said.
-“So when we make these adjustments and announcements … we will now mirror campus with respect to having approximately 54 [%] of our student-athletes being female, and 46 % of our student-athletes being male.”
+"Over the past few years, the female undergraduate population on our campus has increased 2 to 3 percent," Coyle said.
+"So when we make these adjustments and announcements … we will now mirror campus with respect to having approximately 54 [percent] of our student-athletes being female, and 46 percent of our student-athletes being male."

 But as women's enrollment has grown, the U has reduced women's sports rosters.
 In 2018, the U.S. Office for Civil Rights found the U in compliance with Title IX's proportionality requirements.
 At the time, female enrollment was 51.96%, while the proportion of women athletes was 50.49%.